Own-Data-Privateer/hoardy-web/README.md

   - **Such services probably won't save all of your bookmarks even if you ask them to, because they frequently remove pages from their archives on request or by court order.**

-    There are firms that provide a service of systematically cleaning out any compromising materials about a person or a company from all web archives.
+    There are firms that provide services of systematically cleaning out any compromising materials about a person or a company from all web archives.
     Many countries have [easily abusable "privacy laws"](https://en.wikipedia.org/wiki/Right_to_be_forgotten) that make it easy to do.

     Additionally, sometimes copyright holders request removal of old content from web archives to force you to buy the same or a worse ([enshittified](https://en.wikipedia.org/wiki/Enshittification) or just more commercially palatable) version of it in a new package later.